wikimedia/toolhunt/README.md

 - Clone this repo to your machine
 - `git clone https://github.com/wikimedia/toolhunt.git`
-- `cd into toolhunt`
+- `cd toolhunt`
+- Install Poetry and Flask if you haven't already done so
+- `poetry run flask run`
+- Open a browser window to localhost:5000

 ## Technologies to be Used

 - Python
 - Flask
 - Redis

-Notes to self (incorporate this better into the README later) To get this to actually work I had to:

-1. install poetry
-2. use pip to install flask
-3. run `poetry run flask app.py`
-4. what is the point of poetry again????????